2. Semiconductor components

 2. Why are semiconductors so useful?

-4. How is a semiconductor diode built?
+4. How is a semiconductor diode constructed?

 6. When does a diode conduct current?

-7. Draw two electronical schematics with diodes.
+7. Draw two electrical diagrams with diodes.

 8. What applications do diodes have?